 ATTENTION INSTALLER - IMPORTANT NOTICE!
 Please read carefully before installing this unit.

-- For AVZC18, do not install the 24 Volt Transformer that is included with the CTK04 Thermostat in the Heat Pump Unit; it is not needed. - Do not attach any wires to the R & C Terminals on the Heat Pump Unit, as they are not needed for inverter unit setup. - Data line terminals #1 and #2 are polarity sensitive.
-Only the data lines, 1 and 2, are required between the indoor and outdoor units. - Data line terminal #1 from outdoor unit must connect to terminal #1 on indoor unit and thermostat and data line terminal #2 from outdoor unit must connect to terminal #2 on indoor unit and thermostat.
-Verify wires are not reversed. - It is strongly recommended to use wire nuts at the indoor unit when connecting multiple data lines or low voltage wires together.
-It is not recommended to use the terminal block to connect two or more wires. - Calculate the Liquid Line Set length and weigh in 0.6 ounces per foot of R410A refrigerant for any length over 15 feet. - Or • Charge by Sub-cooling.
-Sub-cooling should be within the range as shown on the chart.
-After adjusting charge, please allow at least 20 minutes for the system to stabilize before making further charge adjustment.
+- For AVZC20, do not install the 24 Volt Transformer that is included with the CTK04 Thermostat in the Heat Pump Unit; it is not needed. - Do not attach any wires to the R & C Terminals on the Heat Pump Unit, as they are not needed for inverter unit setup. - Data Line Terminals #1 and #2 are polarity sensity.
+Only the data lines, 1 and 2 are required between the indoor and outdoor units. - Data Line Terminal #1 from outdoor unit must connect to terminal #1 on indoor unit and data line terminal #2 from outdoor unit must connect to terminal #2 on indoor unit.
+Verify wires are not reversed. - It is strongly recommended to use wire nuts at the inddor unit when connecting multiple data lines or low voltage wires together.
+It is not recommended to use the terminal block to connect two or more wires. - Calculate the Liquid Line Set length and weigh in 0.6 ounces per foot of R410A refrigerant for any length over 15 feet.